The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/leveling-guide.md

 ### Levels 50-55

 New action: Chaos Thrust.
 The next weaponskill in the Buff combo and the first Rear positional.
 This action applies a Damage-over-Time (DoT) effect to the target.
 The general rotation idea does not change.
 This is our strongest weaponskill, however Life Surge does not apply to the DoT so it should still be used on Full Thrust or Doom Spike.
-When facing two enemies you want to apply to DoT to both first.
+When facing two enemies you want to apply the DoT to both first.

 * Buffing Single Target combo \
   True Thrust -> Disembowel -> Chaos Thrust